djannot/dcos-secure-ml-pipeline/README.md

 You need to provision a DC/OS Enterprise Edition cluster in either `permissive` or `strict` mode.

+A DC/OS cluster with at least 7 private agents providing 28 CPU and 64 GB of RAM is required.

 If you deploy it in strict mode, you need to setup the DCOS cli using `https` (dcos cluster setup `https://`).

 Then, you simply need to execute the following command: